sashaboi/docasaurus-testing/.github/pull_request_template.md

 ## Mockbee showcase submission

 We at Mockbee thank you for applying to showcase your project.
-OVer 1800 projects have been made using this repo in the span of less than 6 months, and we are amazed at the resiliance Neograds have shown.
+Over 1800 projects have been made using this repo in the span of less than 6 months, and we are amazed at the resiliance Neograds have shown.
 Please submit your best projects , for future generations , and stand to win a favourite tag from our mentors !

 ## Pre-flight checklist